 Beyond the extent of cross-device substitution towards the restricted application, there is a broader question of whether there are non-digital substitutes to the restricted applications.
-Column (6) of Table 3 and Table 4 displays the estimated average treatment effects for overall phone usage during the Instagram and YouTube treatments respectively.
+Column (6) of Table 4 and Table 5 displays the estimated average treatment effects for overall phone usage during the Instagram and YouTube treatments respectively.
 It shows that there is a reduction of 29 minutes and 44 minutes per day of phone time as a result of the Instagram and YouTube treatments respectively.
 The logs specification shows a lesser effect with a statistically significant and meaningful drop in phone time for YouTube, but an imprecise, negative point estimate for Instagram.
-Consistent with this, I find that this is primarily driven by reductions in phone usage of participants in the upper deciles of phone usage.37 Figure A19 shows that while the YouTube restriction leads to fairly depressed phone usage throughout the entirety of the day, the reduction in phone usage for the Instagram treatment is largely in the afternoon and evening hours.
+Consistent with this, I find that this is primarily driven by reductions in phone usage of participants in the upper deciles of phone usage.34 Figure A18 shows that while the YouTube restriction leads to fairly depressed phone usage throughout the entirety of the day, the reduction in phone usage for the Instagram treatment is largely in the afternoon and evening hours.
 Thus, it is plausible that, especially for Instagram, participants are substituting to non-digital substitutes during these hours.
-These results indicate that the restrictions led to substantial diversion towards the outside option, suggesting that many participants are unable to find viable substitutes and thus that the restricted applications have large market power over phone usage.
-It is unclear what activities off the phone participants are substituting to as Table A15 displays the estimated average treatment effect on the most natural off-phone substitutes, such as cable television, video games and streaming services, and finds no effect on time spent on these services.
+These results indicate that the restrictions led to substantial diversion towards the outside option, suggesting that many participants are unable to find viable substitutes.
+It is unclear what activities off the phone participants are substituting to as Table A12 displays the estimated average treatment effect on the most natural off-phone substitutes, such as cable television, video games and streaming services, and finds no effect on time spent on these services.